Social Media Client Reporting for Agencies: Reports That Renew Retainers

 - “Engagement peaks on Tuesday and Thursday mornings.
 We’re adjusting the publishing schedule to capture that window.”

-What agencies usually deliver (and why it doesn’t work).
+What agencies usually deliver, and why it falls flat.

 The typical agency report looks like this: